Can you trust a retailer to fit your child’s car seat?May 12, 2017

 One in three car accidents occur within a mile from home.

 Although the majority of these are minor accidents, it resonated with me because I had been driving around locally with my daughter in a car seat which I felt had not been fitted correctly (see below).
 I realised that, like me, busy parents may be more likely to take a chance if they are only driving locally.
-The problem is that even at 30 mph, a child is at risk of suffering serious brain and spinal cord injuries if there is an accident and their car seat has not been correctly fitted.
+The problem is that even at 30 mph, a child is at risk of suffering serious brain injuries and spinal cord damage if there is an accident and their car seat has not been correctly fitted.

 In this blog, I discuss the risks of injury to children placed in an incorrectly fitted car seat, and how to ensure your child’s seat is fitted correctly.
 However, before I get on to that, it is worth mentioning that the law in relation to the use of booster seats has recently changed.